Connerjm/Employee-Directory/README.md

 ## Description

 A full-stack employee directory built using react.
+It uses an api call to get an array of random fictional employees and puts their info into cards.
+These cards can be sorted by name or filtered by title.

 ## Deployement